Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 ### Anti-Patterns

-Here is a short list of patterns that can reduce the net profit of productivity you can draw from an API Gateeway:
+Here is a short list of patterns that can reduce benefits you can draw from an API Gateway.
+In the end, every architecture with API Gateway will gravitate towards a high degree of centralisation, in which lies the greatest peril.

 - **Overambitious API Gateway:** Refrain from tendencies that lead to dangerous concentrations of centralization – and to loss of flexibility therefore due to more complex change and deployment procedures.
 Don’t put too much logic, orchestration etc.. into the API Gateway – this again leads to hazardous levels of centralization.
 As we say, BFFs are your BFF.
 - **Single Point of Failure:** It is easy to see how an API Gateway becomes a single point of failure. explore ways how to scale out early.
 Ideally keep it stateless.
 Some API Gateways have a very neat scaling model.